Greenheart Games

-The headquarters are in Brisbane, Australia but is served online with different developers from many different countries.
+The headquarters are in Brisbane, Australia but is served online with developers from many countries.

 Products

-A year after the release of their first game, Game Dev Tycoon, Greenheart Games laid plans for their second game, Tavern Keeper, which is currently under development.
+A year after the release of their first game, Game Dev Tycoon, Greenheart Games laid plans for their second game, Tavern Keeper, which is currently set for release in 2025.

-Tavern Keeper is currently in alpha build, with a beta release expected in 2020.
+Tavern Keeper had a limited time demo available in 2024.
 The game has been under development since 2014, and is a humorous fantasy tavern simulator.
 This second game has been known under the name 'Game #2', and the project was kept from the public until 23 November 2016, when its announcement was sent by e-mail to subscribers of Greenheart Games' newsletter.

+Public announcements

+The team had been silent about the development of Tavern Keeper, but in April 2019, Greenheart Games created a Patreon page.
+People could buy a subscription to get behind the scenes insight on the development of Tavern Keeper.
+They have since hosted 40 podcasts with various members of the team sharing their experiences, struggles and successes while creating the game.
+One day prior to the 10th anniversary of Game Dev Tycoon, the team released the Steam page for Tavern Keeper.
+Tavern Keeper officially launched into Steam Early Access on 4 November, 2025.